 Visuals like images, videos and infographics can complement your website’s text content by adding new information and improving its overall readability.
 If you look at some of the top-ranked web pages for evergreen topics, you’ll probably notice that most, if not all, contain both text and visuals.

 Optimize Your Website’s Speed

 The speed at which your website loads affects more than just its user experience (UX); it also affects your website’s search rankings.
 Google has factored speed into the search rankings of its desktop results for nearly two decades.
-And in 2018, Google confirmed expanded this ranking signal to its mobile results, meaning fast-loading websites are more likely to rank high on Google for both desktop and mobile users than slow-loading websites.
+And in 2018, Google expanded this ranking signal to its mobile results.
+This means fast-loading websites are more likely to rank high on Google for both desktop and mobile users than slow-loading websites.

 To optimize your website’s speed, follow these tips:

 - Upgrade to a faster web hosting service.